nasifimtiazohi/depdive/README.rst

 Features
 --------

-* Outputs changes that have been code reviewed and not in a dependency update.
-You can calculate the code review coverage from the output by dividing the reviewed lines of code changes by the total lines of code of changes in an update.
+* Outputs changes that have (and have not) been code reviewed in a dependency update.
+You can calculate the code review coverage from the output by dividing the reviewed lines by the total lines of code changes in an update.
-* Outputs the reviewed and non-reviewed commits, and how we determined if a commit was code-reviewed, and the actors involved in the review.
+* Outputs the reviewed and non-reviewed commits.
+Also outputs how we determined if a commit was code-reviewed, and the actors involved in the review.
-* Outputs files present in the update version downloaded from the registry but not in the repository.
+* Outputs files present in the update version downloaded from the registry but not in the source repository, ie phantom files.
-* Updates lines of code changes that are present in the udpate, but cannot be mapped to changes in the repository.
+* Outputs code changes that are present in the udpate, but cannot be mapped to changes in the repository, ie phantom lines.

 Installation